parthenon-hpc-lab/parthenon/CONTRIBUTING.md

 in the result.
 However, because the performance tests are running on LANL machines it means that it is not straightforward to make the results viewable to non LANL contributors.
-To make the results of the regression tests viewable on github a custom github application was developed to be used with Parthenon which we will call the Parthenon Performance Metrics App (PPMA).
+To make the results of the regression tests viewable on GitHub a custom GitHub application was developed to be used with Parthenon which we will call the Parthenon Performance Metrics App (PPMA).

 The PPMA is series of python scripts located in the parthenon repository in